-If you’ve ever been laid off or left your job voluntarily, you may have looked into COBRA — and found that it would cost you a small fortune to continue your health insurance, especially since the government no longer subsidizes COBRA costs.
+If you’ve ever been laid off or left your job voluntarily, you may have looked into COBRA.
+If so, you probably found that it would cost you a small fortune to continue your health insurance, especially since the government no longer subsidizes COBRA costs.

 Luckily, there are alternatives in today’s insurance market.
 Here’s what you need to know: